Finding a safe, enjoyable beginner weight lifting routine that actually produces results is not easy.

 You get out of exercise what you put in.

 If you coast through your workouts and don’t put much effort in, you won’t see any results.
 You should be challenging yourself to get fitter and stronger every time.
-In this weight training program, you should be looking to increase your weights by 2lb – 5lb every session.
+In this beginner weight training program, you should be looking to increase your weights by 2lb – 5lb every session.

 The last rep should be hard to lift.
 Push yourself to lift that last bit every time.

 2. Maintain your intensity – limit workouts to 1 hour

 Keep your rest periods between sets short.
 Your goal is to recover enough to perform your next set, not have a complete break.
 Aim for a rest period between 1 and 2 minutes.

 Use the full 3 minutes if you are doing heavy compound movements and starting to struggle to hit the reps required.